Six types of discount strategies for small businesses

 - Start by creating buyer personas.
 This allows you to determine which types of discounts to offer to each shopper category.
 Here’s a guide that explains why buyer personas are important and how to create yours.

 - Segment your mailing list.
 This means creating different lists of subscribers and sending each specific group a relevant offer depending on where they are in the purchasing journey.
-For example, with the email service from 123 Reg you can segment your subscribers list based on different factors like age, location, or the specific needs or interests of recipients.

 Once you’ve set your goals and segmented shoppers, it’s time to figure out which of the following discount strategies can help you to boost revenue.